kwur/new-kwur-site/_posts/2010-12-31-leaning-on-the-everlasting-arms-music-of-the-american-south-in-the-films-of-the-coen-brothers.md

   </p>

   <p style="margin-bottom: 0in;font-style: normal">
-    &nbsp;

   </p>

   <p style="margin-bottom: 0in;font-style: normal">
     The Coens teamed up with frequent collaborator Carter Burwell, who provided the score, which was inspired heavily by 19<sup>th</sup> century hymns.
-In particular, Burwell draws largely upon the 1887 hymn, &ldquo;Leaning on the Everlasting Arms,&rdquo; written by Elisha Hoffman with music by Anthony Showalter, which was <a href="http://www.cyberhymnal.org/htm/l/o/lotearms.htm">inspired by the deaths of two of</a>&nbsp;<a href="http://www.cyberhymnal.org/htm/l/o/lotearms.htm">Showalter's friends' wives</a>.
-Many <a href="http://www.youtube.com/watch?v=NO8uyHtOAHo">20<sup>th</sup> century versions</a> of "Leaning" tend to be <a href="http://www.youtube.com/watch?v=1LNJeSuvzv8&feature=related">joyous and fairly upbeat</a> and deliver&nbsp;the final verse about being free&nbsp;from dread and fear with a sense of levity shared by many Americans who faithfully flock to their megachurches every Sunday for entertainment and little more.&nbsp; Burwell, on the other hand, remains faithful to the original spirit of Hoffman and Showalter's hymn in the score, acknowledging the darkness without drifting into its depths.&nbsp; This score complements well the quest of the film's fourteen year-old protagonist, Mattie Ross, to avenge her father's murder, a grisly task which she pursues with due righteousness.&nbsp;
+In particular, Burwell draws largely upon the 1887 hymn, “Leaning on the Everlasting Arms,” written by Elisha Hoffman with music by Anthony Showalter, which was <a href="http://www.cyberhymnal.org/htm/l/o/lotearms.htm">inspired by the deaths of two of</a> <a href="http://www.cyberhymnal.org/htm/l/o/lotearms.htm">Showalter's friends' wives</a>.
+Many <a href="http://www.youtube.com/watch?v=NO8uyHtOAHo">20<sup>th</sup> century versions</a> of "Leaning" tend to be <a href="http://www.youtube.com/watch?v=1LNJeSuvzv8&feature=related">joyous and fairly upbeat</a> and deliver the final verse about being free from dread and fear with a sense of levity shared by many Americans who faithfully flock to their megachurches every Sunday for entertainment and little more.
+Burwell, on the other hand, remains faithful to the original spirit of Hoffman and Showalter's hymn in the score, acknowledging the darkness without drifting into its depths.
+This score complements well the quest of the film's fourteen year-old protagonist, Mattie Ross, to avenge her father's murder, a grisly task which she pursues with due righteousness.
   </p>

   <p style="margin-bottom: 0in;font-style: normal">
-    &nbsp;

   </p>

   <p style="margin-bottom: 0in;font-style: normal">
-    At the end of the film, as the final shot lingers on the screen before the credits roll, the Coen brothers play <a href="http://www.youtube.com/watch?v=t2BAqUuIQqo">Iris DeMent's version</a> of "Leaning," off her 2004 album, <em>Lifeline</em>.&nbsp; Though the actual ending disappointed me to a certain degree, I think their use of DeMent's version was nonetheless incredibly poignant and avoids the pitfall of many contemporary versions.
+    At the end of the film, as the final shot lingers on the screen before the credits roll, the Coen brothers play <a href="http://www.youtube.com/watch?v=t2BAqUuIQqo">Iris DeMent's version</a> of "Leaning," off her 2004 album, <em>Lifeline</em>.
+Though the actual ending disappointed me to a certain degree, I think their use of DeMent's version was nonetheless incredibly poignant and avoids the pitfall of many contemporary versions.
   </p>

   <p style="margin-bottom: 0in;font-style: normal">
-    &nbsp;

   </p>
 </div>